Anthony Horowitz

-Background and personal life
+Early life

 Horowitz was born in Stanmore, Middlesex, into a Jewish family, and in his early years lived an upper middle class lifestyle.
-An overweight and unhappy child, Horowitz enjoyed reading books from his father's library.
 As a child, Horowitz used to go to Instow, where his nanny took him boating on the River Torridge.
-He also had a stuffed monkey named Benjamin (which was later eaten by his dog).

-Horowitz started writing at the age of 8 or 9 and he instantly knew he would be a professional writer.
+Horowitz attended Orley Farm School.
+He started writing at the age of eight or nine and he instantly knew he would be a professional writer.
 This was because he was an underachiever in school and was not physically fit, and found his escape in books and telling stories.
-In a 2006 interview Horowitz stated "I was quite certain, from my earliest memory, that I would be a professional writer and nothing but."
+In a 2006 interview, Horowitz stated "I was quite certain, from my earliest memory, that I would be a professional writer and nothing but."

-At age 13 he went to Rugby School, a public school in Rugby, Warwickshire.
+At age 13 he went to Rugby School, a public school, in Rugby, Warwickshire.
+He graduated from the University of York with a lower second class degree in English literature and art history in 1977, where he was in Vanbrugh College.

 Horowitz's mother introduced him to Frankenstein and Dracula.
-She also gave him a human skull for his 13th birthday.
+She gave him a human skull for his 13th birthday.
 Horowitz said in an interview that it reminds him to get to the end of each story since he will soon look like the skull.
-He graduated from the University of York with a lower second class degree in English literature and art history in 1977, where he was in Vanbrugh College.

 Horowitz's father was associated with some of the politicians in the "circle" of prime minister Harold Wilson, including Eric Miller.
 Facing bankruptcy, he moved his assets into Swiss numbered bank accounts.
 He died from cancer when Horowitz was 22, and the family was never able to track down the missing money despite years of trying.

-Horowitz now lives in Central London with his wife Jill Green, whom he married in Hong Kong on 15 April 1988.
-Green produced Foyle's War, the series Horowitz wrote for ITV.
-They have two sons.
-He credits his family with much of his success in writing, as he says they help him with ideas and research.
-He is a patron of family support charity Home-Start in Suffolk and child protection charity Kidscape.
+This left the family bankrupt, requiring the sale of the large family home.